renzdxtr/CSST104-Final-Project/README.md

 Welcome to the CSST 104: Advanced Machine Learning Repository!

-This repository is a central hub for all course-related files for the final project, including comprehensive documentation and datasets for analyzing student exam performance.
+This repository is a central hub for all the files for the final project, including comprehensive documentation and datasets for analyzing student exam performance.

 ## Group Information
 Members: Renz Dexter M. Perci, Favielle Anne O. Reyes, Justin John Mico Villaflor<br>